 How does vitex work?

-Vitex stabilizes the LH signal and ensures it’s strong enough throughout the entire luteal phase to promote the ovary to produce progesterone.
+Taking vitex during luteal phase stabilizes the LH signal and ensures it’s strong enough throughout the entire phase to promote the ovary to produce progesterone.

 Myth: Vitex causes miscarriage.